Methods

 Geocoding to the parcel level, a necessary step for matching consumption to building information, is especially challenging and error-prone because it is the most precise.
 UCLA used Google Geocoding API to link accounts to parcels where possible.

-Residential account geocoding match rates tend to be higher than non-residential account geocoding.
+Residential account geocoding match rates tend to be higher than nonresidential account geocoding.
 This ultimately makes a difference in consumption values by use type, since most accounts are assigned a use type based on the linkage between account and parcel type.
 When accounts are unable to be linked to their parcel, we can sometimes designate them as residential based on utility designation, or industrial/commercial based on the utility-assigned NAICS code.
 For those accounts not geocoded to the parcel, they are geocoded to the street or zip code level.
-If these accounts cannot be categorized based on utilities sector designation (residential or non-residential) or by NAICS code, they are then aggregated into the total consumption for neighborhoods and cities, based on their rate tarriff type, which is less specific than NAICS code.
+If these accounts cannot be categorized based on utilities sector designation (residential or nonresidential) or by NAICS code, they are then aggregated into the total consumption for neighborhoods and cities, based on their rate tariff type, which is less specific than NAICS code.

 7. Data Masking Challenges

-Due to the risk of reverse calculation and high levels of non-residential masking, the Atlas is not able to provide total consumption figures for residential + non-residential use types at this point.
+Due to the risk of reverse calculation and high levels of nonresidential masking, the Atlas is not able to provide total consumption figures for residential + nonresidential use types at this point.

 Data Preparation